 Zuali Malsawma has a Master of Library and Information Sciences from the University of Maryland.
-She has worked for the libraries of various nonprofit, government and educational organizations, including the Population Reference Bureau, the Library of Congress and the Johns Hopkins Center for Communication Programs.
+She has worked for the libraries of various nonprofit, government and educational organizations, including the Population Reference Bureau, Population Action International, the Library of Congress and the Johns Hopkins Center for Communication Programs.
 She is interested in ADHD research for better treatments of the disorder so that those affected can thrive with it.
 Zuali is active in homeschooling and in assisting underserved populations through community organizations.
-She enjoys family celebrations and other social events along with taking long walks by the lake close to her home.
+She enjoys family celebrations and other social events along with taking long nature walks.

 Alice Dull, Digital Media Specialist